DanielCohenHillel/dotfiles/README.md

 ## vim ☕
 These are my vim/neovim config.
 For more information about the neovim config you can check out [this](https://github.com/ChristianChiarulli/nvim).

-**Important:** For neovim to work correctly with the coc-intellisense you need to run `:CocInstall coc-json coc-python coc-snippets coc-vimlsp coc-explorer`.
+**Important:** For neovim to work correctly with the coc-intellisense you need to run `:CocInstall coc-json coc-python coc-snippets coc-vimlsp coc-explorer coc-clangd`.
 Also make sure to install the right version of everything (especially `jedi`).
 Run
 `conda install -c conda-forge jedi neovim autopep8 pynvim` and `conda install -c anaconda pylint`

 ## WM - Window Managers ✊